 Canaveral National Seashore

 7611 S Atlantic Ave

-Getting Here.
-The national seashore and the wildlife refuge, located midway on Florida's east coast between Daytona Beach and Melbourne, are accessible via U.S. 1, I-95, and Fla 528 (Beach Line Expressway).
+Canaveral National Seashore is located midway on Florida's east coast between Daytona Beach and Melbourne, are accessible via U.S. 1, I-95, and Fla 528 (Beach Line Expressway).

-Seminole Rest is located east of US-1 in Oak Hill on River Road.
-(In Oakhill, turn east onto Halifax Avenue, which is located by the flashing caution light on US-1.
+Seminole Rest - is located east of US-1 in Oak Hill on River Road.
+In Oak Hill, turn east onto Halifax Avenue, which is located by the flashing caution light on US-1.
 Take Halifax Avenue east to River Road.
 Turn north on River Road.
 Seminole Rest is two tenths of a mile on the east side of River Road.